News and

 our results.

-- Patient-Centered Research.
+- Patient-Centeredness.
 We subscribe to the

 patient-centered research approach in which the population of interest